Web and Social Media Policy

 8 Further Information

-Please see the for a list of definitions common to all UCC IT policies and procedures.
+Please see the IT Policy Sharepoint (UCC Staff and Students only) for a list of definitions common to all UCC IT policies and procedures.
 For the purposes of this Policy, the following terms (which are used throughout this Policy) shall have the following meanings

 Meaning the digital platforms or digital spaces through which we provide and communicate non-academic information about the University online, including: